KasperFranz/wtfm.io/manuscript/README.md

 Much like unit testing, writing high-quality documentation takes time, but has a difficult-to-measure return on investment. _Write the F!@\#$%^ Manual_ provides the tools and techniques necessary to write and encourage quality technical documentation for any size project, within any size organization.

 ## Basic Structure

+The information in this book is organized into short chapters that each focus on a very specific topic.
+The subject of documentation is as deep as it is wide, so not every chapter will feel relevant to you and your needs.
+That said, while they have all been organized in a way that makes sense to me personally, you should feel free to read them in whatever order you wish.

 The chapters of this book are organized into four parts: